 - The radiologist is waiting for prior mammogram results for comparison.

 - The radiologist wants to get a closer look at breast calcifications, fibrocystic tissue, or other suspicious mass.

-- 55 years and older: You should have mammograms every one or two years.
+- 75 years and older: You should discontinue mammograms.

 If you discover changes to your breasts, don’t wait for your next screening mammogram.
 Talk to your doctor right away.

 If you have any questions at all about your mammogram results, talk to the doctor who ordered them.
 If your mammogram report references dense breasts, calcifications, or fibrocystic tissue, ask your doctor what that means and how it affects you.

 Be sure to mention if you have symptoms or known risk factors for breast cancer, such as family history of the disease.